Trismus

 What causes trismus?

-Cancers of the head and neck can cause trismus, or it can be a side effect of your cancer treatment.
-Trismus can also be caused by trauma, inflammation, surgery, or infection.
+Trismus can happen because of head and neck cancer or as a side effect of treatment.
+Trismus can also be caused by trauma, swelling, surgery, or infection.
 Trismus may develop due to cancer because there is:

 • A tumor in your jaw.